Bias Incident Reporting Procedures

 Clark University prohibits harassment/discrimination based on (but not limited to) age, race, color, national origin, religion, gender, sexual orientation, marital status, disability, and veteran status.
 This policy extends to all programs and activities, including admission, education, employment, and athletics.

 The Bias Incident Response Team is a team of administrators and faculty who are committed to creating a proactive response to bias incidents.
-Clark’s Bias Incident Response Team includes the Dean of Students; Director for Residential Life & Housing; Director for Diversity and Inclusive Excellence; Director of Human Resources; Chief of University Police; and Dean of the College.
+Clark’s Bias Incident Response Team includes the Dean of Students; Director for Residential Life and Housing; Director for Diversity and Inclusive Excellence; Director of Human Resources; Chief of University Police; and Dean of the College.

 Reporting is important even if the offending party(ies) cannot be identified.
 All reports should include the following information or as much detail as possible: